ridertiger/ridertiger/README.md

 - 👋 Hi, I’m @ridertiger
 - 👀 I’m interested in Blockchain and cryptocurrency, statistics, project evaluation, grants, programmable nucleases
-- 🌱 I’m asn expert in SAS and I can analyze any type of data.
+- 🌱 I’m an expert in SAS and I can analyze any type of data.
 - 💞️ I’m looking to collaborate on grant applications/evaluations/preparations, marketing, front-end and more.
 - 📫 Easiest way to reach me is through Telegram: @Vincent_Lionheart